deformio/docs/docs/tokens.md

 	            ],
 	            "delete": [
 	                {
-	                    "what": "document"
+	                    "what": "document",
+	                    "where": "venues",
+	                    "what_id": "removeable-cafe"
 	                },
 	                {
-	                    "what": "collection"
+	                    "what": "collection",
+	                    "what_id": "removable-collection"
 	                }
 	            ],
 	            "read": [
 	                {
-	                    "what": "document"
+	                    "what": "document",
+	                    "where": "read-only-collection"
 	                },
 	                {
 	                    "what": "collection"